davedoesdev/fold/README.md

 Fold will add `IPADDR`, `SUBNET`, `PREFIX` and `IP6ADDR` to the settings in your binding file.

 Note that if you define an IPv4 gateway, Fold requires a setting which `nfdhcpd` doesn't use: `GATEWAY_MAC`.
-Fold needs the MAC of your gateway in order to make sure traffic coming in and out of the subnet (or prefix for IPv6) goes to the gateway only.
+Fold needs the MAC of your gateway in order to make sure traffic coming in and out of the subnet (or prefix for IPv6) goes via the gateway only.

+One way to get a gateway on your Weave network is to use [Weave host network integration](http://docs.weave.works/weave/latest_release/features.html#host-network-integration).
+Use `weave expose` to get the gateway IP address `weave ps weave:expose` to get the gateway MAC.

 **`<macaddr>`** is a (mandatory) MAC address to give the VM.
 Note you can use the `utils/lamac` script to generate a random [locally administered address](http://en.wikipedia.org/wiki/MAC_address#Address_details).